davetatum/Godot-OSM-POC/README.md

 ***Note:** please be mindful how much data you are requesting from OSM.
 They provide this for free, so let's be good FOSS citizens.

 Zoom determines the level of detail you'll see when viewing the map.
 This can also be set on the Map Container before running.
 Valid values range from 0-19.
 0 being the lowest level of detail, with 1 tile representing the entire map.
-For every integer increase each tile is split into 4, increasing the number of tiles exponentially.
+For every integer increase each tile is split into 4.
 The default value is 19 which shows the most detail.